 Read the following questions.
-After each, try to determine if it's a closed or an open question by circling the appropriate response.
+After each, try to determine if it's a closed or an open question and circle the appropriate response.
 If it's a closed question, use the space below it to rewrite it as an open question.
 If it's open, leave it alone.

-Do you have any major problems?
-Open (Circle (Rewrite One) Below)
+1. Do you have any major problems?
+Open Closed

+(Circle (Rewrite

+one) below)

-2. Move your font size up to 13 or 14.
+- 2. Move your font size up to 13 or 14.
 The guide should be easy to read and easy to follow.
-A larger font not only accomplishes this task, but it once again moves the text away from looking like a book and toward looking like a participant guide.

-3. Put a copyright symbol on every page you produce.
+A larger font not only accomplishes this task, but once again, it moves the text away from looking like a book and toward looking like a participant guide. - 3.
+Put a copyright symbol on every page you produce.
 This symbol will remind anyone who sees it that your materials are not to be reproduced without your permission.
-Unethical people will do strange things, but the key here is to not allow that unethical behavior to be justified, or to go unnoticed.
+Unethical people will do strange things, but the key here is to not allow that unethical behavior to be justified or to go unnoticed.